 The refund guarantees promised to pay on demand 'all such sums due to [the buyers] under the contract'.
 The question the Supreme Court had to decide was what the words 'such sums' meant.
-Based on Paragraph 2 of the guarantees, the buyers argued that all pre-delivery instalments were covered.
-But based on Paragraph 3, the bank argued that these words were to be construed more narrowly and covered only refunds payable following a termination, not refunds triggered by insolvency (for which the contracts gave the buyers no termination rights).
+On the basis of Paragraph 2 of the guarantees, the buyers argued that all pre-delivery instalments were covered.
+However, on the basis of Paragraph 3, the bank argued that these words were to be construed more narrowly and covered only refunds payable following a termination, not refunds triggered by insolvency (for which the contracts gave the buyers no termination rights).
 The guarantees were ambiguous and both constructions were arguable.